 In collaboration with Nordic Innovation House in Palo Alto, Vinnova's activities in Silicon Valley are aimed, among other things, at facilitating Swedish startups with the ambition to scale up, grow internationally and take maximum advantage of the unique innovation ecosystem in Silicon Valley.

-In order to meet demand and to create deeper links between Sweden and Silicon Valley in the longer term, Vinnova has a programme with education grants, among other things.
+In order to be able to meet the demand and to create deeper links between Sweden and Silicon Valley in the longer term, Vinnova has a programme with, among other things, educational scholarships.
+With the help of the scholarships, the opportunity is offered to spend 10 months at Nordic Innovation House and actively contribute to the activities there.

 Two scholarships of 10 months each are announced annually.

-The program is funded by Marianne and Marcus Wallenbergs Stiftelse.
+The program is financed by Marianne and Marcus Wallenbergs Stiftelse.

 Marianne and Marcus Wallenbergs Stiftelse

-Since its founding, the foundation has made grants totaling SEK 2.6 billion, primarily for research projects of high scientific potential and as individual support for prominent researchers.
-The foundation preferably supports research in the social sciences.
-Priority projects include new research areas and research of a cross-border nature, preferably with a focus on IT and digital media.
+Since its foundation, the foundation has provided grants totaling SEK 2.6 billion, primarily to research projects of high scientific potential and as individual support to outstanding researchers.
+The foundation primarily supports research in the social sciences.
+Priority project include new research areas and research of a cross-border nature, preferably with a focus on IT and digital media.

 Read more on the Marianne and Marcus Wallenbergs Foundation website